takku-123/Predictive-Heart-Disease-Diagnostics-Using-SVMs/README.md

 # 🫀 Predictive Heart Disease Diagnostics Using SVMs

-Welcome to **HeartCareAI**, a project leveraging **Support Vector Machine (SVM)** models to predict cardiovascular risks.
+Welcome to **HeartCare Project**, a project leveraging **Support Vector Machine (SVM)** models to predict cardiovascular risks.
 This repository provides an innovative approach to diagnosing heart disease using statistical optimization and predictive modeling.

 ---